 The VPN client is P2P friendly and offers a nice simple interface.
 There were a few glitches we found with resizing windows but nothing to really detract too much from using Nord on the whole.

-Zero logging and a 3-day free trial make this one of the best VPN options out there right now.
+Zero logging and its fast performance make this one of the best VPN options out there right now.
 It even has double the maximum supported devices than ExpressVPN, making it a surefire option from Windows and beyond.

 Read our full NordVPN review.